Tony Jeapes: Career after the SAS

 Jeapes's next job was as a member of the British Military Advisory Team to Bangladesh, setting up the syllabus for and teaching at the state's first joint services staff college.
 At the end of this he was promoted full colonel and deputy commandant of the School of Infantry at Warminster.
 He was promoted to brigadier immediately after.
 Following a short time at HQ UKLF, then at HQ CINCFLEET during the Falklands War, he was appointed in 1982 to command the 5th Infantry Brigade, which he converted during his tour to the 5th Airborne Brigade.

 In 1985 Jeapes was promoted major general and appointed Commander Land Forces Northern Ireland.
 His task was to direct the tactical deployment and command the day-to-day operations of all Army, Royal Marines, Ulster Defence Regiment, and of course Special Forces, against the terrorists in cooperation with the uniformed and special branch members of the Royal Ulster Constabulary.
 It was a job in which he took great satisfaction and achieved a number of successes, for which he was made a Companion of the Order of the Bath.
 His final appointment, in 1987, was General Officer Commanding South West District, which included most of the Army's Arms Schools and the UK Mobile Force.

 Works

 Jeapes's account of the Dhofar Rebellion, SAS Operation Oman, was written in 1977 but took three years to receive security clearance.
 It was eventually published in 1980 by William Kimber.
 Amended copies were published by HarperCollins in 1996 as SAS Secret War and again by Greenhill Books with the same title in paperback in 2005.
 It is distributed in the US by Battery Press.

 Personal life

-In June 1959 he married Jennifer Clare White, by whom he has a son and a daughter.
+He is married with a son and a daughter.